 James Pethokoukis used to post at NRO about the economy and that’s where he first got my attention.
-He tended to write things that stupid say when they wish to sound smart.
+He tended to write things that stupid people say when they wish to sound smart.
 I looked him up and sure enough, I found a journalism major.
 I look at journalism majors in the same way I look at communications majors.
 That is, these are people who were not smart enough to real college work or they were simply too lazy to do real college work.

 Anyway, I saw this gem today and thought it was a great excuse to take some cheap shots at someone.